Overlooked button on your car may help save on gas

-The “air recirculation button,” has a couple of functions; mainly dealing with the vehicle’s air conditioning system.
+The “air recirculation button” has a couple functions; mainly dealing with the vehicle’s air conditioning system.

-On most cars, trucks and SUV the air recirculation button is easily identifiable, with its representing symbol of a half-circle inside of the outline of a vehicle.
+On most cars, trucks and SUVs the air recirculation button is easily identifiable, with its representing symbol a half-circle inside of the outline of a vehicle.

-According to Tabitha Ruhl, Manager of Joplin Transmission and Auto Center, pressing this single button on the climate control dashboard of your vehicle will cut off the outside air to the inside of the car, therefore ‘recirculating’ the air inside your vehicle.
+According to Tabitha Ruhl, manager of Joplin Transmission and Auto Center, pressing this single button on the climate control dashboard of you vehicle will cut off the outside air to the inside of the car, therefor ‘recirculating’ the air inside your vehicle.

 This ensures that you’re recirculating air-conditioned air rather than hot air from outside.

-Now that summer is fast approaching, Ruhl said the air recirculation button is great for boosting your AC to help the cabin of your vehicle get as cold as possible, quickly.
+Now that summer is fast approaching, Ruhl said the air recirculation button is great for boosting your AC to help the cabin of you vehicle get as cold as possible, quickly.

 Another function of this climate control system is to stop pollution and exhaust fumes from entering the vehicle.